Metformin is one of the most popular oral medications used to treat people with type 2 diabetes.

 What should you do if you miss a dose?

 Take your metformin as soon as you can, unless it’s almost time for your next dose.
+In that case, skip the missed dose and resume your regular schedule unless your provider advises otherwise.
 Do not take two doses at one time.

 Can you overdose on metformin?